WarrenLab/longread-polish-nf/README.md

 ## Introduction
-Polishing a genome assembly with racon is pretty simple, except that it can take a while on large genomes and so you might want to distribute the tasks into multiple jobs on a cluster or the cloud.
+Polishing a genome assembly with racon is pretty simple, except that it can take a while on large genomes and so you might want to distribute the tasks into one job per contig/scaffold/chromosome on a cluster.
 This pipeline does that distribution for you.

 ## Requirements
 ### Data